atulmy/fullstack-javascript-architecture/README.md

 ## About
 Using JavaScript for full-stack has always been a challenge especially with architecting various pieces of the application, choosing technologies and managing devOps.
-This project provides a base for typical project consisting a Landing Website, Web and Mobile Applications, API service and easy deployment of various services.
+This project provides a base for typical project consisting a Landing Website, Web and Mobile Applications, API service and easy deployment of these services.
 This project uses a microservice architecture where all individual project runs as a service (container).

-A typical SaaS product usually consists of following services:
+A typical product (SaaS, etc.) usually consists of following services:
 - Landing page
     - Used for introducing your business to customers
     - Provide links to download the mobile application